-Is my child too old for another semester of Music Together® ?
+Is my child too old for another semester of Music Together® class?

 Is my child too young for music class?

-Sing to your child the minute they come into this world:) The most opportune time to introduce music (or any language) is between 0-5, particularly 0-3 years old as your child comes out wired and ready to receive all this information.
-Music is a learned skill, just like talking and the earlier we start the better.
-Most think of this as a "gift" or talent that we inherit, this is not the case, although there are some that have been given exceptional talent.
-Imagine, NOT talking to your baby, they would not learn how to speak.
+Sing to your child the minute they come into this world.
+The most opportune time to introduce music and language is between 0-5 years old.
+Your child comes out wired to receive all of this information and they are particularly in tune between birth and 3 years old.
+Music is a learned skill, just like talking, and the earlier we start the better.
+Most think of this as a "gift" or talent that we inherit, but this is not the case even though there are some that have been given exceptional talent.
+Imagine NOT talking to your baby, they would not learn how to speak.
 This is the same for singing.
-Sing to your child on a regular basis, and pretty soon your child will be singing and will be as fluent with that as they are speaking their native tongue:) Besides the fact that I'm sure you noticed from day one how much your child seemed to respond and loved your singing to them.
+Sing to your child on a regular basis and pretty soon your child will be singing and will be as fluent with that as they are speaking their native tongue.
+Plus, haven’t you noticed from day one how much your child seemed to respond and loved your singing to them?

 Studies have been done and we've discovered that a baby can "coo" on the resting tone as early as 2 weeks old.
-This is fascinating because they can't yet talk, but they can change the tone to match yours or a song they just heard without yet being able to speak by singing the last note of a song.
-This is why we sing many songs on a syllable, we take the language out, and everyone can sing along.
+This is fascinating because they can't yet talk, but they can change the tone to match yours or a song they just heard.
+This is why we sing many songs on a syllable and take the language out, so everyone can sing along.

-All children learn in different ways and some chose wisely to sit and observe, and will go home and sing for you, or dance away in the living room.
+All children learn in different ways and some choose to sit and observe.
+They will then go home and sing for you or dance away in the living room.
 If they are doing lots at home musically, that was the goal.
 There's so much going on in our classes.
-Many like to take it all in, and get it all "right" so they can practice it at home.
+Many like to take it all in and get it all "right" so they can practice it at home.

-There are many children that walk around the room and explore everything in the room, particularly if this is their first semester in class.
-Don't worry about this:) This does not mean that your child isn't interested in music.
+There are many children that walk around the room and explore everything, particularly if this is their first semester in class.
+Don't worry about this.
+This does not mean that your child isn't interested in music.
 Rest assured your child is taking everything in and for them this is their way of learning and/or becoming familiar with their surroundings.
-You will discover this later in class, or at home when they surprisingly offer up something musical we did in class that week.
-The important thing is to strongly continue to model the music, and movements when they do wander away from you.
-They will check back with you periodically, and they will NOTICE that mom, dad or the nanny is really enjoying this and that is contagious.
+You will discover this later in class or at home when they surprisingly offer up something musical we did in class that week.
+The important thing is to strongly continue to model the music and movements when they do wander away from you.
+They will check back with you periodically and they will NOTICE that their caregiver is really enjoying this and that is contagious.

-Children mimic everything we do, so they will eventual mimic what you do in class.
-Some kids go through phases of wandering, and next semester will be sitting in your lap.
+Children mimic everything we do, so they will eventually mimic what you do in class.
+Some kids go through phases of wandering and next semester they will be sitting in your lap.
 It can take several weeks, or even semesters for a child to really settle into class.

 Research has shown that many children between the ages of 2.5 and 3.5 who were once very active in class, can become very quiet.
 This is not a case of lack of interest, they are all of a sudden "concerned about getting it right" and a social skill is being developed as they are aware that others are watching.
-At this age they are really "audiating" their singing voices, and wondering if they are getting the notes right etc.... this is really a crucial time in their achieving "Basic Music Competence" - ie. singing in tune, and keeping a beat.
+At this age they are really "audiating" their singing voices and wondering if they are getting the notes right.
+This is really a crucial time in their achieving "Basic Music Competence" – i.e. singing in tune, and keeping a beat.
 They eventually come out of that observing stage and begin to sing and participate again and often enjoy becoming strong leaders in the class.